Assistant Professor

 news

-12/2023.
-New Preprint on bioRXiv: Inducing Representational Change in the Hippocampus through Real-Time Neurofeedback.
+07/2024.
+New Publication in press at Philosophical Transactions B; preprint on bioRXiv: Inducing Representational Change in the Hippocampus through Real-Time Neurofeedback.
 We decribe a new way to induce coactivation of competing memories in visual cortex using real-time neurofeedback and machine learning!

 05/2023.
 I am grateful to have been awarded the University of Rochester College Course Development Fellowship for the course I will be teaching in Fall 2023: Advanced Topics in Cognitive Neuroscience.